tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 ### Accessibility

+NOTE: Two `datetime-local` inputs are required by the rubric/reviewer.

 Aria attributes and HTML semantic elements have been used throughout, for both static and dynamic content.
 Application and form error conditions are announced via the aria `alert` role.
 Selected list items receive the `aria-selected` attribute.